Antrim Coast: Drive the Causeway Coastal Route

 waves crashing against hexagonal rocks at Giant's Causeway

-Create a complete Northern Ireland itinerary
+3-Day Northern Ireland itinerary

 You should plan to spend a minimum of three days to see the Antrim Coast (more if you're a Game of Thrones fan):

-• Day 1: Leave Belfast (or Dublin) early, stop when you want, spend the night in Bushmills or Portrush.
+• Day 1: Leave Belfast (or Dublin) early, stop when you want, and spend the night in Bushmills or Portrush.

 • Day 2: Backtrack to finish your sightseeing and continue on to Derry, where you'll spend the night.